 The units of measurement in this report are feet (ft), pounds force (lbs), and second (sec).
-Coast & Valley Land Surveying produced a site map with elevations referenced to North American Vertical Datum (NAVD88) (APPENDIX I).
+Azimuth Group produced a site topographic map, dated February 1, 2021, with elevations referenced to North American Vertical Datum (NAVD88) (APPENDIX I).
+Development plans were discussed with Mr. Walt Phillips, the project designer.
 In addition, a section from the shoreline to the Ocean Drive center line is provided (APPENDIX II).
-During the October 2020 site inspection, the distance from the Ocean Drive centerline to the Mean High Water (MHT) line was approximately 640 feet.
+During the January 2021 site inspection, the distance from the Ocean Drive centerline to the Mean High Water (MHT) line was approximately 750 feet.